KCisSICKnasty/SICKnasty-FO4/README.md

 Configure anything else to your desire.
 HUD should be good to go as is, but if there are inconsistencies, do let me know!

-Plugins that are disabled FOR A REASON!!!
+Plugins that are disabled (and hidden) FOR A REASON!!!

 - UniqueReplacer - WastelandK9Armor.esp
 - UniqueReplacer - LunarSSRecon.esp